 The new law expands the framework under which qualified professionals from non-EU countries can come to work in Germany.
 The key changes are as follows:

-- Definition of the qualified professional: In future, a qualified professional will be defined as a person with a tertiary education degree or a vocational training qualification following a training course lasting at least two years.
-Irrespective of whether you have a university degree or a vocational qualification, you will first be required to have your foreign qualification officially recognised by the relevant authority in Germany.
+- Definition of the qualified professional: A qualified professional is defined as a person with a tertiary education degree or a vocational training qualification following a training course lasting at least two years.
+Irrespective of whether you have a university degree or a vocational qualification, you´refirst required to have your foreign qualification officially recognised by the relevant authority in Germany.

-- Accessing the German labour market: It will be easier to enter the labour market.
+- Accessing the German labour market: It´s easier to enter the labour market.
 The qualified professional must possess an employment contract or a specific job offer, and a qualification recognised in Germany.
-No priority check will be undertaken by the Federal Employment Agency (BA).
-This means that there will be no check as to whether an applicant from Germany or the EU is available for the specific job.
+No priority check is undertaken by the Federal Employment Agency (BA).
+This means that there are no check as to whether an applicant from Germany or the EU is available for the specific job.
 The Federal Employment Agency will still verify the employment conditions.

 - Possible employment: A qualified professional may exercise an occupation for which he or she is qualified.
 This means that employment in related occupations is also possible.
 Further to this, qualified professionals with academic degrees can also work in jobs that do not require a tertiary education degree; they can also work in other occupations which are related to their qualification and which normally require a vocational, non-academic qualification.
 This excludes auxiliary and semi-skilled occupations: the occupation must always require a qualification.
 The EU Blue Card is only ever issued for jobs that commensurate with the professional qualification, which must normally be an academic degree.